Griesedieck Brothers beer: Post-Prohibition

-Present-day
+Today

 Family descendant Raymond A. Griesedieck, son of Henry A. Griesedieck (the last president of the original Griesedieck Brothers), incorporated the new Griesedieck Brothers Brewery Company in 1992.
 By 2002, Griesedieck Brothers Beer re-emerged in the St. Louis beer market.

 Raymond A. Griesedieck owns the GB shield and Griesedieck Bros. trademarks.
 Griesedieck Brothers Brewery has provided to various local establishments in the St. Louis area since 2002.

 The original Griesedieck Beer was a classic American lager.
-The current incarnations include Golden Pilsner (a German pilsner beer) and Unfiltered Bavarian-Style Wheat (a German hefeweizen).
+The current incarnations include Golden Pilsner (a German-style pilsner beer) and Unfiltered Bavarian-Style Wheat (a German-style hefeweizen).